rjw1/cv/cv.md

 ### October 2010 – Present: Systems Architect for [TagMan][]

-At TagMan I was responsible for maintaning and growing the platform serving approximately 2 Billion Hits a Month spread across 6 points of presence across the world.
-During my time at TagMan I worked in both the Operations Team and then a Development team focused on making our architecture more scalable.
+At TagMan I was responsible for maintaining and growing a platform serving approximately 2 billion hits a month spread over 6 points of presence across the world.
+During my time at TagMan I worked both in the Operations Team and in a development team focused on improving the scalability of our architecture.
-I brought in the concept of Configuration Management with an initial install of Puppet this eventually evovled into the team using Chef for configuration management.
+I introduced the concept of configuration management with an initial install of Puppet, and later supported a switch to Chef by writing cookbooks and managing the contractor who did the bulk of the work.

 ### March 2008 – October 2010: Senior Systems Administrator for Ominor